-The best putting tips and techniques to improve your putting and golf scores.
+Putting tips and techniques that will improve your putting and lower your golf scores

 What I realized when I created the Palmbird shape is that it allowed my palm and hand to hold the putter in such a manner that my entire arm felt like there was an automatic connection to the club.
 It didn’t feel like two separate pieces.
 It felt like everything was one solid piece, originating from one point, my shoulder.
 The sensation feels almost magnetic when you first grip it in this manner.
 The sensation or feeling is actually a kinetic connection.
 The relationship between the palm and the shoulder creates a sense of one solid piece, which makes for the perfect pendulum.